 Currently, all the public key cryptography in security products and protocols use ciphers.
 Hackers are already harvesting data which is encrypted without keys and are now going after information locked with keys.
 In the near future, they can decrypt private keys with a quantum computer by using Shor’s algorithm.
 Since high computation power is adding concern to today’s PKI, any crypto with mathematical complexities is a risk in the present Y2Q.

 Crypto algorithms don’t require quantum computing to be broken.
 Most break over time since cryptography is a evolutionary process and algorithms become obsolete after sometime.

 Cryptoagility is the process where organisations have the ability to react to threats by implementing alternative methods of encryption.
+Organisations should have:

 Start protecting your mission-critical connected devices using secure key management which consists of quantum keys.
 QKDs use photons to send encrypted keys which are theoretically unbreakable.

 The super advantage of QKD is when an eavesdropper tries to read or intercept the data, the QKD system sends an alarm and the connection and keys is destroyed.